Mackerel is perfect for a weekday, because it doesn’t really improve with fancy treatment.

 - 5 black peppercorns (or a good grinding of mixed peppercorns)

-- Several sprigs of fresh parsley, half left whole and half finely chopped
+- Several sprigs of flat-leaf parsley, half left whole and half finely chopped

 - 2 whole mackerel (about 6 ounces each), gutted, scaled, and rinsed